jackkolb/syncopate/README.md

     }
 }

 Node will periodically update Manager with information about projects.
-Projects will store persistent variables in a "project.variables" file in their base directory (through writing a string representation of a dictionary), which will be collected by the Node and sent to the Manager in the project status information.
+Projects will store persistent variables in a "project.variables" file in their base directory (through writing a stringified dictionary), which will be collected by the Node and sent to the Manager in the project status information.

-Node updates Manager via a POST request to the /node-update route:
+Node periodically updates Manager via a POST request to the /node-update route:
 {
     "access-token": ACCESS_TOKEN,
     "name": NODE_NAME,